 Step 1 ~ Assemble Team

 The first step in the ECQUIP process is to convene an early childhood education team.
 Each local education agency determines locally who is to participate on the ECQUIP team.
-At the minimum, a team should consist of administrative members (Early Childhood Special Education, First Things First Pre-Kindergarten Scholarships and Even Start, Title I preschool representative, principal, coordinators, etc.); Instructional members (preschool, kindergarten, first through third grade, Reading First coach and librarians) and Community Partners (Head Start, local childcare provider, district community education, tribal partner, community representative, parents).
+At the minimum, a team should consist of administrative members (Early Childhood Special Education, Preschool Development Grant, Title I preschool representative, principal, coordinators, etc.); Instructional members (preschool, kindergarten, first through third grade, Reading First coach and librarians) and Community Partners (Head Start, local childcare provider, district community education, tribal partner, community representative, parents, PDG partners, local Read On partners).
 Together, the team works to design a self-assessment process that meets the needs of the program as a whole.

 Step 2 ~ Choosing a Standard for Improvement